Locations:

 Tubal ligation

 If you know you don’t want to get pregnant again, you may consider talking with a healthcare provider about tubal ligation (also referred to as “getting your tubes tied”).
 It’s a surgical, permanent form of birth control.
-And it’s safe for most people who are breastfeeding.
+And it’s typically considered safe if you're breastfeeding.

 During the procedure, your fallopian tubes are cut, blocked off or sealed off to prevent eggs from being fertilized by sperm.